 The main focus of this course is on statistical methods commonly used in the analysis of social science data.
 It will not go into technical details about statistical theory.

-The goal of this course is primarily to (a) help students better understand reports and academic articles that use quantitative evidence, and (b) to prepare students to conduct elementary statistical analysis which will be required in future core courses (i.e., Soci 376), and possibly for their own research or future employment.
+The goal of this course is twofold: it (1) helps you better understand academic work that uses quantitative evidence, and (2) prepares you to conduct elementary statistical analysis in your own research and future employment.

 SOCI 285 - Health Over the Life Course